AssuncaoAndre/FEUP-LCOM/README.md

 ### Final grade: 18

 **Note**: this grades are slightly inflated because my partner did nothing and as a result I got better grades than her. <br>
 ***Warning***: Use this code at your own risk.
-LCOM evaluation is very strict in copying and plagearism.
+LCOM evaluation is very strict in terms of copying and plagearism.